 C-l The test specimen shall be conditioned at (65 ± 2) percent relative humidity and (27 ± 2) °C temperature for 48 h.
 The laces shall be laid down on a smooth flat measuring surface and the counting shall be carried out in a relaxed condition.

-C-2 The plaits shall be counted to the nearest l/2 plait over a distance of 25 mm. five such determinations shall be made at random on the sample under test and then average taken.
+C-2 The plaits shall be counted to the nearest l/2 plait over a distance of 25 mm.
+Five such determinations shall be made at random on the sample under test and then average taken.

+ANNEX D

+(Foreword)

+COMMITTEE COMPOSITION

+Technical Textiles for Clothtech Applications including Narrow Fabrics and Braids Sectional Committee, TXD 39